-We present you with some lesser known facts about Indian higher education scene, in order to equip you to make the right choice for yourself.
+We present you with some lesser known facts about Indian education scene, in order to equip you to make the right choice for yourself.

 - Alarming Enrollment Rates